 It could even make a partner – usually the man – feel young and invigorated again, since they may feel they are throwing caution and maturity to the winds.

-Alongside financial issues, adultery is often considered the most common reason cited for divorce.
+Alongside financial issues, adultery is often considered one of the most common causes for divorce.
 But any expert will tell you: having an affair is a sign of problems in a relationship, not necessarily the cause of those problems.

 6. Take Action